manzt/anywidget/docs/README.md

 site metadata in `src/consts.ts`.
 Use Tailwind utilities for component styling;
 global document styles and theme tokens live in `src/styles`.

-The counter notebook in `public/notebooks` is a downloadable companion to the MDX tutorial.
-It is intentionally not compiled into an Astro page.
+Notebooks in `public/notebooks` are both downloadable and rendered as pages by the custom content loader in `src/loaders/notebooks.ts`.